azat-dev/lyra-play/README.md

 With the "LyraPlay", you can turn your idle time into valuable learning opportunities.
 Start listening today and expand your knowledge, all while enjoying your favorite music, audiobooks, or podcasts.

+## Architecture

+The architecture of this app is based on the "Clean Architecture" principle, which ensures that each component of the app is independent and easily testable.
+The app consists of four main parts:

+- **Domain**: This is where the core business logic of the app is implemented.
+It contains entities, use cases, and repositories that define the app's functionality and behavior.

+- **Data**: This component deals with the app's data sources and storage.
+In this app, CoreData is used to store data.
+The data layer interacts with the domain layer through repositories, ensuring that the business logic remains decoupled from the data layer.

+- **Presentation**: This component is responsible for displaying data to the user and handling user interactions.
+In this app, the presentation layer uses the Model-View-ViewModel (MVVM) architecture pattern, along with Combine for binding.
+The presentation layer is built with UIKit, but it can be easily replaced with SwiftUI.

+- **Application**: The application layer contains the flow models that define the logic between screens.
+This ensures that the presentation layer remains agnostic to the navigation and routing of the app.

+Overall, the clean architecture of this app ensures that each component is well-defined and testable, leading to a more maintainable and scalable codebase.

 ## License